 CatalogObject is a generic wrapper for all the classes across the catalog object model.
 A specific

 CatalogObject instance is of a specific type with a matching set of data.
-It is an error to set unmatched data on a given type of catalog objects.
+It's an error to set unmatched data on a given type of catalog objects.

-Examples of catalog objects of specific types include, but are not limited to, the following:
+Examples of catalog objects of specific types include, but aren't limited to, the following:

 Items are of the